The Big

 or some other emotional problem that needs clinical attention.
 They're like

 paranoids who insist they hear things a mile away.
-When people want a baby and
+When people want a baby

-It's time for grownups to stand up and claim the right to do things others find
+It's time for grownups to stand up and claim the right to do things others

-careers"--if that's what they choose.
+and careers"--if that's what they choose.
 Why should Congressmembers and Hollywood

 stars have such choices, but not the rest of us?